MushfiqRazib/swdm_bug_pred_ml/README.md

   this folder should be under the <path-command>.
   For example '/home/mra/Desktop/test/dynamic_call_graph/'

+# STEP 6:HOW TO RUN getcoverageinfo.py FILE
-# INPUT: script requires <path-to-defects4j> as command line argument
+INPUT: script requires <path-to-defects4j> as command line argument
-# OUTPUT: output of the script is ~/Desktop/Defects4JCoverage.csv that lists Project, DefectId, and StatementCoverage for all the defects of Defects4J
+OUTPUT: output of the script is ~/Desktop/Defects4JCoverage.csv that lists Project, DefectId, and StatementCoverage for all the defects of Defects4J
-# HOW TO RUN: run the script using command: python getcoverageinfo.py <path-to-defects4j>
+HOW TO RUN: run the script using command: python getcoverageinfo.py <path-to-defects4j>
-# REQUIREMENTS AND DEPENDENCIES: script requires Defects4J installed on system"
+ REQUIREMENTS AND DEPENDENCIES: script requires Defects4J installed on system"